Psychology

 Research Interests

-My research interests center on developing a process tracing approach that allows for precise determination of the fundamental properties of mental processes underlying cognitive actions.
-My graduate and postdoctoral collaboration with Dr. James Townsend and Dr. Robert Nosofsky relied on development of such a highly diagnostic and sophisticated methodology for determining mental architectures, known as the systems factorial technology (SFT).
-My works as a research scientist at the Center for Adaptive Behavior and Cognition, at the Max Planck Institute for Human Development, has aimed to apply process-tracing techniques in the areas of complex decision making.
-The work so far has involved validation, theoretical refinement, extensions, and further application of SFT.
+Professor Fific's research interests center on developing a process-tracing approach that allows for the precise determination of rigorously defined properties fundamental to the mental processes that underlie cognitive actions.
+Much of Professor Fific's research has been focused on the development of a highly diagnostic and sophisticated methodology for uncovering mental architecture, known as the systems factorial technology (SFT).
+His work as a research scientist at the Center for Adaptive Behavior and Cognition, at the Max Planck Institute for Human Development, has aimed to apply process-tracing techniques in the area of complex decision making.
+The work thus far has involved validation, theoretical refinement, extensions, and further application of SFT.

 Selected Publications